maevadevs/maevadevs.github.io/_posts/2019-8-18-how-to-configure-apache-proxy-to-redirect-route-handles-to-nodeJS.md

 category: NodeJS
 tags: [configuration, nodejs, apache, proxy, proxypass, routing, redirect]
 ---
-{% comment %}
-The purpose of this snippet is to list all the tags you have in your site.
-{% endcomment %}
-{% for tag in tags %}
-- tag
-{% endfor %}

 When you need to have Apache and NodeJS to work in coordination, this setting allows a specific root route (e.g. `/nodeapp`) on a mainly Apache Server to be redirected and handled by a NodeJS microserver instance instead.

 ---